-The Effie Yeaw Nature Center takes care of more than a dozen non-releasable animals native to the American River system.
+The Nature Center takes care of nearly 30 non-releasable animals native to the American River system.
 These animals cannot be returned to their native habitat.
 In many cases they have been injured, orphaned or grown too accustomed to people.

 All these birds are tamed to the glove and act as animal ambassadors, visiting schools, taking part in programs and helping in our educational efforts.

-Although we house resident animals, the Nature Center is NOT a licensed animal rescue facility and we cannot accept animals needing care.
-If you find an injured animal, we are willing to help you find the right rehabilitation organization – please call us during our business hours: 916-489-4918.
+Although we house resident animals, the Nature Center is not a licensed animal rescue facility and we cannot accept animals needing care.
+If you find an injured animal, we are willing to help you find the right rehabilitation organization – please call us during our business hours: (916) 876-4918.

 Echo was found during the fall of 2011 in the South Lake Tahoe area making begging calls in the night.
 A volunteer rehabilitator heard the bird and called to it.
 Echo flew right down to the rehabilitator and readily ate the food that was offered.
 This behavior unfortunately meant that Echo was imprinted or raised by humans as a young owl and did not know how to hunt for food.
 The Lake Tahoe Wildlife Care contacted the Effie Yeaw Nature Center about Echo and we were happy to take her.
 Echo is calm around people and has been trained for careful handling by Nature Center staff and an important role as a full-fledged educational ambassador.

 Clem, the Western Pond Turtle